irush-cs/slurm-scripts/slurm-resource-monitor.md

 Whether to notify on short jobs or not (boolean value).
 This can be set per user in `~/.slurm-resource-monitor`.

-### NotifyUnusedCPUs

-Whether to notify on low CPU usage or not (boolean value).
-This can be set per user in `~/.slurm-resource-monitor`.

-### NotifyUnusedGPUs
+### NotifyUnusedCPUs, NotifyUnusedGPUs, NotifyUnusedMemory

-Whether to notify on low GPU usage or not (boolean value).
+Whether to notify on low CPU, GPU or memory usage or not (boolean value).
 This can be set per user in `~/.slurm-resource-monitor`.

 ### InUseCPUPercent, InUseGPUPercent